Explicit integral Galois module structure of weakly ramified extensions of local fields: Abstract

 \section{Abstract}

 Let $L/K$ be a finite Galois extension of complete local fields with finite residue fields and let $G=\Gal(L/K)$.
-We say that $L/K$ is weakly ramified if its second ramification group is trivial.
+Let $G_{1}$ and $G_{2}$ be the first and second ramification groups.
+Thus $L/K$ is tamely ramified when $G_{1}$ is trivial and we say that $L/K$ is weakly ramified when $G_{2}$ is trivial.
 Let $\mathcal{O}_{L}$ be the valuation ring of $L$ and let $\mathfrak{P}_{L}$ be its maximal ideal.
-We show that if $L/K$ is weakly ramified then $\mathfrak{P}_{L}$ is free over the group ring $\mathcal{O}_{K}[G]$, and we construct an explicit generating element.
+We show that if $L/K$ is weakly ramified and $n \equiv 1 \bmod |G_{1}|$ then $\mathfrak{P}_{L}^{n}$ is free over the group ring $\mathcal{O}_{K}[G]$, and we construct an explicit generating element.
 Under the additional assumption that $L/K$ is wildly ramified, we then show that every free generator of $\mathfrak{P}_{L}$ over $\mathcal{O}_{K}[G]$ is also a free generator of $\mathcal{O}_{L}$ over its associated order in the group algebra $K[G]$.
 Along the way, we prove a `splitting lemma' for local fields, which may be of independent interest.
-The proofs of all of these results are elementary.